Welcome to HITA!

-Please see this page for information about training and development opportunities for translators and interpreters.
+Please see our Training page for information about training and development opportunities for translators and interpreters.

 Texas Licensed Court Interpreter program

 The Texas Licensed Court Interpreter program is the responsibility of the Judicial Branch Certification Commission (JBCC):

 HITA's use of email addresses is governed by our email policy.

 Training mailing list

 To receive notices of future training events, visit this page.
 There's no obligation, and HITA membership is not required.
 (This information is automatically sent to HITA members.)

 Returning members / Lost password?